barrettotte/not-a-rat/README.md

 A joke "virus" using OpenGL and a little MASM.

-Get it?
-Rat as in RAT (Remote Access Trojan)...

 This was an excuse to learn the basics of parsing an OBJ file and rendering a 3D model in OpenGL.
 I also wanted to little refresh on MASM which is why the installer is in assembly.